jbech-linaro/optee_docs/architecture/secure_storage.rst

     - At offset 512 is the File Allocation Table (FAT).
 It is an array of ``struct rpmb_fat_entry`` elements, one per file.
 The FAT grows dynamically as files are added to the filesystem.
 Among other things, each entry has the start address for the file data, its size, and the filename.

     - Starting from the end of the RPMB partition and extending downwards is the file data area.

-Space in the partition is allocated by the general-purpose allocator functions, ``tee_mm_alloc()`` and ``tee_mm_alloc2()``.
+Space in the partition is allocated by the general-purpose allocator functions, ``tee_mm_alloc(...)`` and ``tee_mm_alloc2(...)``.

 All file operations are atomic.
 This is achieved thanks to the following
 properties:

     - Writing one single block of data to the RPMB partition is guaranteed to be atomic by the eMMC specification.

     - The FAT block for the modified file is always updated last, after data have been written successfully.

     - Updates to file content is done in-place only if the data do not span more than the "reliable write block count" blocks.
 Otherwise, or if the file needs to be extended, a new file is created.

 Device access
 ~~~~~~~~~~~~~
 There is no eMMC controller driver in OP-TEE.
 The device operations all have to
 go through the normal world.
 They are handled by the ``tee-supplicant`` process
-which further relies on the kernel's ``ioctl()`` interface to access the
+which further relies on the kernel's ``ioctl()`` interface to access the device.
-device. ``tee-supplicant`` also has an emulation mode which implements a
+``tee-supplicant`` also has an emulation mode which implements a virtual RPMB
-virtual RPMB device for test purposes.
+device for test purposes.

 RPMB operations are the following:
     - Reading device information (partition size, reliable write block count).